lowweihong/CSE6242-SocialAnalyticsDashboard/README.txt

 The package includes the following files:
 1. topic.py: A Python script for topic modeling and CSV generation.
+2. lang_sentiment.py: A python script for generating sentiments and detect language.
-2. Final.html: A pre-built interactive dashboard for exploring the processed data.
+3. Final.html: A pre-built interactive dashboard for exploring the processed data.
 4. Three CSV files containing the dataset used by the dashboard:
     - combined_df_new.csv
     - out_40k.csv